 IMU Sensor board

-The IMU sensor board will encompass all of the necessary components to sense pitch, roll and yaw.
+The IMU sensor board encompasses all of the necessary components to sense pitch, roll and yaw.
 In addition the sensor board must include the sensors necessary to be able to create the reference vectors to compensate for the errors discussed in the DCM Controls Design section.
-The overall design of the IMU sensor board will utilize the following components to realize a self-stabilizing aircraft:
+The overall design of the IMU sensor board utilizes the following components in Table 15 to realize a self-stabilizing aircraft: